 I am totally loving our new bag hooks!
 I had just been saying to my husband about a month ago that I'd come up with an idea for the bag hooks - a length of painted wood attached to the wall with about 5 hooks on it - when we spotted this exact idea in a ready-to-go kit at Ikea.
 Score!

-The kids bags are now packed the night before and ready for whatever activity they have on that day e.g. kinder, a day at grandma or nanny's.
+I now aim to pack the kids' bags the night before so they are ready for whatever activity we have on that day e.g. kinder, play-date or a day with Grandma.
 If they're with me and we're heading somewhere, I aim to have the nappy bag fully stocked and ready to go.
 I also have a work bag but because I only use this once or twice a week, I keep it in a storage basket which lives on the console.

 Tip 5.
 Accessible 'out-the-door' items